mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

 There's a lot of cool person and loan-specific information in this dataset.
 The target variable is `bad_loans`, which is 1 if the loan was charged off or the lessee defaulted, and 0 otherwise.
-I know this data is imbalanced, how imbalanced is it?
+I know this data is imbalanced, but how imbalanced is it?

 ```python